-For Fall 2020 the RISD campus will be occupied at significantly lower density levels.
-Core studio and shop-based courses will be held in person and other courses will take place online or in a hybrid online-plus-embodied version.
-Wherever possible, employees will continue to work from home to keep the density of our campus as low as possible.
-RISD will limit unnecessary visits from outside the community to help reduce health risks.
+For fall 2020 the RISD campus is occupied at significantly lower density levels.
+Core studio and shop-based courses are held in person and other courses will take place online or in a hybrid online-plus-embodied version.
+Wherever possible, employees continue to work from home to keep the density of our campus as low as possible.
+RISD limits unnecessary visits from outside the community to help reduce health risks.

-Comprehensive health protocols will be put in place including mandated social-distancing measures.
-Masks, which will be provided to everyone on campus, will be required in studios, classrooms and public spaces.
+Comprehensive health protocols have been put in place including mandated social-distancing measures.
+Face coverings, which will be provided to everyone on campus, are required in studios, classrooms and public spaces.
 Screening, testing and disinfecting protocols have been established and a new respiratory clinic—a care center dedicated to evaluating people who may have COVID-19—will reside in Thompson House.
 If a student does contract COVID-19 or comes in contact with someone who has the virus, we have extensive contact tracing, isolation and quarantine processes in place.

-Students who test positive for COVID-19, but do not need to be admitted to the hospital for treatment, will be required to isolate and will receive care from Student Health Services.
-Employees who test positive for COVID-19 but do not need to be admitted to the hospital for treatment will receive care through their primary care physician and will be required to isolate at home and contact their primary health care provider.
+Students who test positive for COVID-19, but do not need to be admitted to the hospital for treatment, are required to isolate and receive care from Student Health Services.
+Employees who test positive for COVID-19, but do not need to be admitted to the hospital for treatment, receive care through their primary care physician and are required to isolate at home and contact their primary health care provider.
+Learn more.

 While we hope that the measures outlined will mitigate any widespread outbreak of COVID-19, we are prepared for various scenarios in which an outbreak might occur and have planned how we should respond, including circumstances that might warrant closing the campus.
 Learn more.

-All community members will receive training in public health guidance, and will agree to be part of a “social compact” that upholds that guidance in the interest of community safety and well-being.
-Both the Student Code of Conduct and RISD employee policies will outline expectations for compliance.
-Those who deliberately violate policies would face disciplinary action.
+All community members have received training in public health guidance, and have agreed to be part of a “social compact” that upholds that guidance in the interest of community safety and well-being.
+Both the Student Code of Conduct and RISD employee policies outline expectations for compliance.
+Those who deliberately violate policies face disciplinary action.

 Screening and Testing